dynestudio/DyLib/README.md

 ## Other

-The structure of this library is based on the AeLib and qLib Houdini library:
+The structure of this library is inspired by MOPs, AeLib and qLib Houdini libraries:
 https://github.com/Aeoll/Aelib
 https://github.com/qLab/qLib

 ## License
+Final license description pending.
 DyLib from Dyne Ltda.
 For commercial and personal uses.
 The DyLib granted shall not be copied, distributed, or-sold, offered for resale, transferred in whole or in part except that you may make one copy for archive purposes only.